 Stability at Speed

 While they can certainly hold an edge, carving is not the forte of the Black Pearls.
 There simply isn't the zippy rebound of the Head Great Joys or the Rossignol Soul 7 HD W to launch you onto your next set of edges.
 Although they have one of the tighter turn radii in the group, at 16.5m, they don't feel like they love to swing it so snug as that.
 However, in general, they feel fairly quick edge-to-edge despite their width underfoot and are easy enough to turn.
 They just don't feel like a "carving ski," if you're looking to lay down deep tracks on groomers.
 You'll appreciate their abilities to butter and smear and move fluidly through tight spaces more than their carving faculties.
-They fit in a more similar vein to the K2s and the Icelantic Oracle 88s in this regard.
+They fit in a more similar vein to the K2s, the Black Crows Camox Birdie, and the Icelantic Oracle 88s in this regard.

 The Black Pearls finished fairly strong in this category, where their width underfoot keeps them afloat and able to spin circles around the Volkl 90eights and the Atomics, which both tend to sink more in the deep.
 However, without the incredible rockered tips which the Rossignols bear, it's impossible for them to truly compete.
-We did feel that the experience of skiing powder on these skis was more of a "traditional" experience, but relative to those skis with massively rockered front ends.
+We did feel that the experience of skiing powder on these skis was more of a traditional experience, but relative to those skis with massively rockered front ends.
 They have enough width that we didn't dive completely beneath the surface, and yet we were still able to be "in" the powder rather than "on" it.
 We enjoyed!

 Unfortunately, this is where the Black Pearls slide down the scale.
 They are quite a versatile ski, but "lively" does not describe them.
-They are a bit boring when it comes to rebound and springy-ness, just like the Auras and the 90eights.
+They are a bit boring when it comes to rebound and springy-ness, just like the Black Crows and the 90eights.
 They're quick enough to turn, but there's never a feeling of being propelled into your next turn by the skis.
 You have to give them direction; they won't take over on their own.
 If you love the sensation of pressure build-up and spring-back, the Rossis and the Elan Ripstick 94 Ws take the cake.

 The Black Pearls are no strangers to skidding and skimming, and therefore they perform fairly well in the moguls.
 Some testers suggested they ski a little longer, given their lack of extensive rocker, and therefore feel slightly clumsier in tight bump terrain, though not nearly as awkward as the 90eights.
 If you imagine yourself a Hannah Kearney as you bang your way through zipper-lines, consider the Elans as a flexible ski which skis a little shorter and likes to twist quickly.